MariaKrutova/ATS/README.md

 Provided with the code are examples of the wind turbine wakes and the photo of the sea surface with a whitecap.
 The wake data are provided both as image and radial velocity values from the lidar.

+Code structure

 	.\examples

 		|- lidar_data.npy     (lidar data stored in polar coordinates as a 3D matrix)
 		|- lidar_img.png      (lidar data plotted as a grascaly image in the Cartesian coordinates)
 		|- netcdf_img.png     (NetCDF data of a large-eddy simulation stored as a grayscale image)
 		|- whitecap_img.png   (sea surface photo with a whitecap used in [1] as an example)

-helper_functions.py     (small functions not related to the image processing) main_ATS.py             (main function) processing_functions.py (ATS functions)
+	helper_functions.py     (small functions not related to the image processing) main_ATS.py             (main function)
+	processing_functions.py (ATS functions)